 A fair federal budget must include increased revenues from those with the greatest ability to pay and invest in programs like those listed below to protect the most vulnerable today and expand opportunity for a stronger shared future.

 Women who head families and elderly women are especially reliant on programs for low-income people.

 Many low-income assistance programs are designed to improve the lives of poor children—and nearly six in ten poor children lived in single-mother families in 2013.
 Four in ten single-mother families, and nearly one in two black and Latina single-mother families, were poor.
 Nearly nine in ten poor single-parent families were headed by women.

 Women were over two-thirds of the elderly poor, and more than one in nine women 65 and older was poor in 2013.
 Elderly women of color and elderly women who live alone are particularly vulnerable: in 2013, about one in five black elderly women, elderly Latinas, and elderly women living alone were poor.

 Protecting Women’s Health

 Medicaid is a joint federal-state program that provides health coverage for low-income people and plays a critical role in providing health coverage for women of all ages and needs.
 It covers a comprehensive array of services including prenatal care, well-child visits, preventive services like mammograms and pap smears, and long-term care services including nursing home coverage.
 Over 22 million women get their health coverage from Medicaid, and more than two-thirds of adult Medicaid recipients are women.
-In 2013, more than 37 million children received health coverage through Medicaid.
+In 2014, an estimated 29 million children received health coverage through Medicaid.